 Finally, the other important expense not covered by the EHIC is repatriation.
-The EHIC does not cover the cost of getting back to the UK if you were not able to travel back as planned, such as in the event of an emergency or after a stay in hospital.
+The EHIC does not cover the cost of getting back to the UK if you were not able to travel back as planned, such as in the event of an emergency or after a stay in a hospital.
 According to the Association of British Insurers (ABI), an air ambulance back to the UK from Spain can cost £25,000.

 How does travel insurance compare to the EHIC?